IIIF/api/source/api/discovery/0.1/index.md

 * (5) Finally, find the URI of the previous page at `collection.prev.id` (`pageN1`)
 * (6) If there is a previous page, apply the results of the page algorithm to `pageN1`

+#### 3.4.3.
+Indexing

+If the objective of the consuming application is to find descriptive information that might be used to build an index allowing the resources to be discovered, then the application _SHOULD_ use the IIIF Presentation API `seeAlso` property to discover an appropriate, machine-readable description of the resource.
+For different types of resource, and for different domains, the external resources will have different formats and semantics.
+If there are no external descriptions, or none that can be processed, the data in the Manifest and in other IIIF resources might be used as a last resort, despite its presentational intent.

 ## Appendices